 Starting the New Year off right

-So here we are on the first Sunday — and first day! — of 2017, and it’s time again for The Legal Genealogist stops to take stock on the DNA side of genealogy.
+So here we are on the first Sunday — and first day! — of 2017, and it’s time again for The Legal Genealogist to stop for a minute and take stock on the DNA side of genealogy.

-It’s the time for each of us to ask ourselves: What am I doing right, what am I doing wrong, and what could I be doing better in 2016?
+It’s the perfect time to stop, and think, and look back and ask myself: What am I doing right, what am I doing wrong, and what could I be doing better in 2017?

-And judging from reader comments and complaints, there were loads of New Year’s Resolutions we all made back in January 2015 to make ourselves better genetic genealogists — and then promptly broke.
+And judging from reader comments and complaints, there were loads of New Year’s Resolutions we all made back in January 2016 to make ourselves better genetic genealogists — and then promptly broke.
 Boy, am I guilty on that score…1

-So… in the hopes that at least this genetic genealogist will do better in 2016, here are my suggestions for five resolutions we can all make that would benefit us all as genetic genealogists.
+So… in the hopes that at least this genetic genealogist will do better in 2017, here are my suggestions for three critical resolutions we can all make that would benefit us all as genetic genealogists.

 I will do my paper trail genealogical homework.

 I get it.
 I really do.
 I understand only too well how much we all want DNA testing to be the magic bullet.
 Just take this test, click on that little icon2 and — presto! — all of our genealogical brick walls will come tumbling down.

-Barring any cousins marrying cousins at that level, I have 32 third great grandparents — 16 sets of them.
-And I can test myself and my cousins until the cows come home, but without the paper trail research I’m not very likely to figure out whether any given match is from this set of third great grandparents or that set of third great grandparents — or from some other ancestral couple further back in time.
+Barring any cousins marrying cousins at that level, we all have 32 third great grandparents — 16 sets of them.
+And we can test ourselves and our cousins until the cows come home, but without the paper trail research we’re not very likely to figure out whether any given match is from this set of third great grandparents or that set of third great grandparents — or from some other ancestral couple further back in time.

 As much as I’d love to wave the magic DNA wand and get the answer, the reality is that DNA testing is just one more type of evidence that has to be used in conjunction with — alongside — hand-in-hand with all the other types of evidence we collect along the paper trail.
 It’s something we use with our other tools, not instead of our other tools.